TRIAEIOU/markdown-input/README.md

 - 2022-12-22: Badge rework and bug fix
 - 2023-01-09: Move to 2.1.56 platform (last 2.1.55 shipped until further notice), fix syntax highlighting.
 - 2023-03-11: Restructuring of code to allow modularity with other projects and easier maintenance.
-- 2023-03-12: Add option to edit complete note in dialog mode, improve CSS styling of editor, now done from separate CSS file.
+- 2023-03-12: Change "dialog mode" to "window mode" and inherit QMainWindow rather than QDialog.
+Add option to edit complete note in window mode, improve CSS styling of editor, now done from separate CSS file.